ciderapp/Arctia/README.md

-# cider-remote README
+# arctia README

-This is the README for your extension "cider-remote".
+This is the README for your extension "arctia".
 After writing up a brief description, we recommend including the following sections.

 ## Features